Brown-headed crow

 The brown-headed crow (Corvus fuscicapillus) is a passerine bird of the genus Corvus in the family Corvidae.
 Endemic to Indonesia, it has a fragmented distribution in subtropical or tropical moist lowland forest and subtropical or tropical mangrove forest.
-It is threatened by habitat destruction and the IUCN has rated it as being "near-threatened".
+It is threatened by habitat destruction and the IUCN has rated it as being "Least Concern".

 Description

 The brown-headed crow grows to a total length of about 22 in including a 7 in tail.
 It has the typical glossy purplish-black plumage of many of the crow genus apart from the head and neck which are a dark brownish-black.
 The tail has a squared-off end.
 The massive beak is compressed and has a high arch, being black in males and reddish or yellowish-white with a black tip in females and juveniles.
 The legs are black and the face is well-feathered.
 The nasal bristles are distinctly parted and the throat feathers are bristly.
 The call is a harsh caw, either in brief, two-syllable utterances or as longer, drawn-out sounds.